-Corporate Governance and Management 28-49
+Corporate Governance and Management 26-45

-Securitas management model - Toolbox 29
+Securitas management model - Toolbox 27

-Compliance with the Code 30

-Significant shareholders 30
+Shareholders 28

-Annual General Meeting 30
+Annual General Meeting 28

-Nomination Committee 31
+Nomination Committee 28

-Board of Directors 31
+Board of Directors 28

+Audit Committee 30

-Remuneration Committee 32
+Remuneration Committee 30

+Compliance with the Code 31

-Facts on Board of Directors 34-35
+Facts on Board of Directors 32-33

-Facts on Group Management 36-37
+Facts on Group Management 34-35

-Enterprise risk management (ERM) and Internal control 38
+Enterprise risk management (ERM) and internal control 36

-Organization of ERM and Internal control 46

-Auditors 49
+Auditors 45

-Auditors report on Corporate Governance Statement 49
+Auditor's report on Corporate Governance Statement 45

-Compliance with the Swedish Corporate Governance Code (the Code) The governance report is prepared in accordance with Chapter 6, Section 6 and 8 of the Swedish Annual Accounts Act, provides key information concerning compliance with the Swedish Corporate Governance Code, shareholders, the Annual General Meeting, Nomination Committee, Board of Directors and their work including committees, remuneration and the division of responsibilities throughout the governance structure.
+Compliance with the Swedish Corporate Governance Code (the Code) The corporate governance report, which has been prepared in accordance with Chapter 6, Section 6 and 8 of the Swedish Annual Accounts Act, provides key information concerning compliance with the Swedish Corporate Governance Code, shareholders, the Annual General Meeting, Nomination Committee, Board of Directors and their work, including committees, remuneration and the division of responsibilities throughout the governance structure.
 This section also covers Securitas' system of internal control and risk management, which is the responsibility of the Board of Directors according to the Swedish Companies Act and the Swedish Corporate Governance Code.
 This description does not form part of the Annual Report.

 In the Internal control section pertaining to risk, we have opted to widen the scope of our description and explain how enterprise risk management works in the broader perspective regardless of the type of risk, which means that our focus is not confined to risk related to internal controls over financial reporting.
-Fulfilling our strategies and objectives while maintaining appropriate risk level is imperative, which is why risk management procedures span all levels of the organization.
+Fulfilling our strategies and objectives while maintaining an appropriate risk level is imperative, which is why risk management procedures span all levels of the organization.